supermario/elm-pkg-js/readme.md

 ### Non-Package JS

-This isn't about solving "user added JS", though perhaps a design here might lead to a nice encapsulation of user JS for some circumstances too.
+This isn't about solving "user added JS" (in contrast to "package added JS"), though perhaps a design here might lead to a nice encapsulation of user JS for some circumstances too.

-When user JS comes into play we also have to consider their entire environment, which is extremely difficult to unify for (i.e. say they use Rails as a backend and Webpack as build, or some completely different environment we don't anticipate).
+When user JS in a project comes into play we also have to consider their entire environment, which is extremely difficult to unify for (i.e. say they use Rails as a backend and Webpack as build, or some completely different environment we don't anticipate, or they're injecting Elm progressively into an existing JS app with it's own setup, assumptions, build pipeline, etc).

 Lamdera has no user written JS.